Read our FAQs

 Yes you can bring your own bikes on the ferry.
 Tickets are £3.30 return for each bike, this includes children’s bikes.
 Folding bikes are carried free provided they are folded.
 Please note that we can only carry a small number of bikes as space is restricted so booking is advisable.

-It is not possible to book bikes online, however if you are making an online booking and would like to book bikes you can add this information in the notes section of the online booking form.
-You can book bikes by phone, email or in person in the Booking Office.
+It is not possible to book bikes online, you can book bikes by phone, email or in person in the Booking Office.

 The Rathlin Express (RE) cam carry 97 passengers during summer months and 38 passengers during winter months.
 The Spirit of Rathlin (SOR) can carry 140 passengers during Summer months and 42 passengers during Winter months.
 The skipper may limit passengers numbers if sea conditions are unsuitable for maximum capacity.

 Yes babies and children under 5 can travel free on all sailings.
 Although they travel free a space must be reserved.

 Please note that the skipper may advise against travel with small children if sea conditions are unsuitable.

 Passengers are asked to arrive at least 30 minutes before departure to collect tickets from the Booking Office and to board the ferry for the safety announcements.
 If pre-booked tickets are not collected 15 minutes before the departure time then we will offer spaces to passengers on standby.
 We will always try to get you on another sailing if you miss your original ferry from Ballycastle but this is only possible if there are still spaces left on return sailings departing from Rathlin.
 It is very important that you do not miss your return sailing from Rathlin to Ballycastle as during peak times many sailings can be fully booked and there may be no availability on other sailings.
 Rathlin Island Ferry Ltd are not responsible for any costs incurred by passengers who miss their ferry.